ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/ecosystem/storybook.md

 # Storybook

-[**Storybook**](https://storybook.js.org/) is a developer tool created for authoring components in isolation.
-This guide will also cover how to customize the runner when using custom Greenwood plugins.
+[**Storybook**](https://storybook.js.org/) is a developer tool created for helping author components in isolation with interactive demonstrations and documentation.
+This guide will give a high level over of setting up Storybook and integrating with any Greenwood specific capabilities.

 > You can see an example (this website's own repo!) [here](https://github.com/ProjectEvergreen/www.greenwoodjs.dev).

-## Installation
+## Setup

 We recommend using the [Storybook CLI](https://storybook.js.org/docs/get-started/instal) to setup a project from scratch.